elibixby/gcloud-python/docs/iam-usage.rst

 Using IAM For Users
 ===================

-.. note This document does not explain how Google Cloud IAM works, for that, please check out `the docs <https://cloud.google.com/iam/docs/>`_.
+.. note:: This document does not explain how Google Cloud IAM works, for that, please check out `the docs <https://cloud.google.com/iam/docs/>`_.

 Resources that implement the IAM interface provide the following methods: